-The HAB(MODU)/HAB+(MODU) notations criteria provide for a preset return air temperature range maintained by a temperature controller for each zone and are primarily aimed at HVAC systems that do not make provision for individual adjustment to suit personal preferences and activities within a specific space.
-The HAB++(MODU) notation is aimed at enhancing personnel comfort by making provisions for personnel to adjust indoor climate conditions, with regard to air temperature to suit personal needs within a particular space.
+The HAB and HAB+ notations criteria provide for a preset return air temperature range maintained by a temperature controller for each zone and are primarily aimed at HVAC systems that do not make provision for individual adjustment to suit personal preferences and activities within a specific space.
+The HAB++ notation is aimed at enhancing crew comfort by making provisions for the crew to adjust indoor climate conditions, with regard to air temperature to suit personal needs within a particular space.